 Learn more about past MediaJustice Fundamentals trainings.
 Please note: This blog post will be updated to included recordings of the webinars in this series.
 Happy Learning!

 E-Carceration 101, facilitated by James Kilgore, Media Fellow at MediaJustice.
 This session drew on the work of MediaJustice’s Challenging E-Carceration project and our engagement with impacted individuals.
 In this workshop, we will describe how electronic monitoring functions on a daily basis, why it represents an alternative form of incarceration, and how we can struggle for more transformative options in the fight for abolition.
+Click here to watch the recording.

 THIS IS TEXT TO CREATE PADDING